rebeccatraceyt/Kryan/README.md

 ### Design
 #### Development Planes
 In order to create a comprehensive and informative website, the developer worked closely with the artist to distinguish the required functionality of the site and how it would answer the user stories, as described above.
-The developed created a [workbook](assets/readme-files/workbook.pdf "Development planes workbook"), based on the 5 Development Planes, with Ryan in order to layout these specifications.
+With the help of the artist, a [workbook](assets/readme-files/workbook.pdf "Development planes workbook"), was created, based on the 5 Development Planes it lays out the specifications necessary in implementing the website.

 #### Colour Scheme
 The main colours used throughout the website are a mixture of Black and White, with Red accents.